When you think business requirements, think chicken soup.

 My objective

 To make a variety of homemade chicken soups for a winter dinner party of 10 (including kids).
-Ultimately, the soup will:
+Ultimately, the soup will:- Warm us up

 My approach